jasonjj333/EcommerceApplication/README.md

 or as customers and be redirected to temporary placeholder page.
 Incorrect login information results in redirect back to login page.
 ## What To Improve
 - [x] Add 'Create New Account' Button to login page and redirect to user-form.jsp
+- [x] Prohibit accounts with existing email to be created in user-form.jsp
 ###### Start on handling orders:
 - [ ] Create orders table and POJO
 - [ ] Implement order-list.jsp to display all orders (similar to user-list.jsp)